neoxic/lua-mongo/doc/main.md

 - a table or userdata with a `__toBSON` metamethod that returns a value, [BSON type] or [BSON document];

 Note that non-numeric keys are __unordered__ in Lua tables.
 As a result, it is impossible to ensure a specific order for fields in a [BSON document] constructed from a table.
-When a strict order is required, the following workaround can be used:
+When strict order is required, the following workaround can be used:

 ```Lua